sebastian-sanchez-s/IPI-23-2211/readme.md

 #### Concerns about implementation details

+* `main`: When launching consumer processes, a macro with the byte size of the parameters to send.
+This should be modified is neccessary.
-* `tables`: A table is save as a one dimensional array in a row major order.
+* `tables`: A table is stored as a one dimensional array in a row major order.
+The implementation favors this order, hence, a table with more rows than columns will run faster.
+Since the problem is symmetric, this preference shouldn't be a problem.
 * `load_banned_from_file`: Macro ARRAYLENGTH is used here to read data from files.
 Since it's a fixed value, this macro should be modified according to the maximum expected line length i.e. for a table of size `sz=ncol*nrow` an ARRAYLENGTH of `sz*(max expected digits+1)`